Garvin County Crime Stoppers

 The Garvin County Sheriff’s Office is asking for your help regarding a property crime.

-The location of the theft occurred south of Lindsay near Garvin Paint Road.
+The location of the theft is west of Wynnewood.
+Several items were stolen including:

-Stolen was 2009 Big Tex bumper pull pipe trailer.
-The trailer was black in color.
-The time of the theft occurred over the weekend.

-Please refer Garvin County Case Number 2019-1103 when calling in your tip.
+Please refer to Garvin County Case Number 2019-0982 when calling in your tip.

 If you have any information, please call Garvin County Crime Stoppers at 1-855-211-STOP.